ereekaur/finance/README.md

 $$

 where $\mu$ is a predetermined average of the claim costs, c=(2, 1.5, 1, 0.9, 0.8, 0.6) and sixth class is the best bonus class, $a_i$ is the probability of being in class i.
-It is convenient to assume that claims occurence admits Poisson distribution; then we could have, for example the following transition matrix:
+It is convenient to assume that the occurence of claims admits Poisson distribution; then we could have, for example the following transition matrix:

 $$
 \begin{bmatrix}